Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: SUMMARY AND CONCLUSION

 The Schr\"odinger equation remains one of the foundational blocks of our understanding of quantum systems.
-One common method of solving this equation is by discretization in a selected basis and has found wide applications in classical computations.
+One common method of solving this equation is by discretization in a selected basis and it has found wide applications in classical computations.
 We introduced the concept of encoding in the association of positions with $A$-body qubit states in the computational basis.
 Such an association provides an exponential improvement in space complexity, and encoding further reduces the Hamiltonian complexity.
-With near-term adiabatic quantum computers in mind, we demonstrate the power of Gray encoding in simplifying the spin Hamiltonian representation.
-With a BRGC encoding of positions, we mapped the Schr\"odinger equation with a real, local potential to the XZ model, and through H2GC we further simplified it to a transverse Ising model.
-In both cases, we employed the FWT to efficiently encode the potential as an Ising Hamiltonian and showed that coarse-graining techniques could further reduce the computational cost of encoding.
-Through numerical simulations, we discovered that the system's adiabatic evolution is stable due to the infrared cutoff.
-Initial state preparation from a free-field to an interacting system exhibits polynomial time complexity with volume and constant scaling with respect to lattice discretization.
-For H2GC, the evolution begins with the transverse Hamiltonian followed by the introduction of penalties to keep the low lying spectrum of the Laplacian intact, making the time evolution initially sensitive to the ultraviolet scale.
+With the limitations of current adiabatic quantum computers in mind, we demonstrate the power of Gray encoding in simplifying the spin Hamiltonian representation.
+With a BRGC encoding of positions, we mapped the Schr\"odinger equation with a real, local potential to the $XZ$ model, and through H2GC we further simplified it to a transverse Ising model while maintaining an exponential improvement in space complexity and a quadratic count of 3-local penalty terms for unused codes.
+These advantages also apply to the implementation of ladder operators.
+More specifically, with H2GC, the generic Schr\"odinger equation with a local potential discretized on $2^{A/2+1}$ points is equivalent to a transverse Ising model on $A$ qubits and a quadratic in $A$ count of 3-local penalty terms.

+In both BRGC and H2GC cases, we employed the FWHT to efficiently encode the potential as an Ising Hamiltonian and showed that coarse-graining techniques could further reduce the computational cost of encoding.

+Through numerical simulations, we discovered that the system's adiabatic evolution is stable due to the infrared cutoff associated with finite volume.
+By borrowing techniques successfully used in lattice QCD computations with finite range interactions, \textit{e.g.} Luscher's method~\cite{Luscher1986}, for extracting infinite volume results from finite volume ones, we can envisage performing quantum calculations in finite volume and benefiting from the polynomial time scaling associated with finite volume for computing observables.

+For all codes, evolution from a free field to an interacting system exhibits polynomial time complexity with volume and constant scaling with respect to lattice discretization.
+For H2GC, if the evolution begins with the transverse Hamiltonian followed by the introduction of penalties to keep the low-lying spectrum of the Laplacian intact, the time evolution will initially be sensitive to the ultraviolet scale.
 This sensitivity will give rise to polynomial time complexity with lattice discretization.